yegor256/blog/_posts/2023/aug/2023-08-08-two-step-initialization.md

 At times, it might appear practical to execute additional initialization steps for an object after its constructor has completed.
-However, I'm of the belief that such requirements signal underlying design flaws.
+However, I'm of the belief that such requirements signal underlying design flaws, such as object mutability, base class fragility and unfocused abstraction.
 A constructor should be good enough for all scenarios.
 If it's not, refactor the object.

 <!--more-->